h2oai/sparkling-water/doc/src/site/sphinx/ml/shap_values.rst

             testingDF = spark.read.csv("/path/to/testing/dataset.csv", header=True, inferSchema=True)

-        Load the existing MOJO and enable generation of contributions via the settings object.
+        Load the existing MOJO and enable the generation of contributions via the settings object.

         .. code:: python